Who We Are

 As a result, the organisation was created with the aim of speaking to local cricketers about the experience of losing Alex in the hope that more conversation about this topic could prevent further tragedies.

-Now, in 2020, we have delivered over two hundred sessions across the United Kingdom and Australia.
-The desire to get our message to the cricketing community remains as strong as it was six years ago.
+Now, in 2020, we have delivered over 250 sessions across the United Kingdom and Australia.
+The desire to get our message to the cricketing community remains as strong as it was at the beginning.

-We are run by unpaid volunteers with help from the National Lottery Community Fund who have provided a grant for sessions costs (travel expenses and printed resources) so that groups can receive them without charge.
+We are run by unpaid volunteers with help from the National Lottery Community Fund who have provided a grant for sessions costs so that groups can receive them without charge.
 We also owe a lot of thanks to the support provided by clubs, leagues and partners who have supported in many ways more to allow us to go further than the grant.

-Currently we are registered as a Community Interest Company but are finding the time this year to complete an application for registered charity status.
+Currently we are registered as a Community Interest Company but are now in the process of applying for registered charity status.

 An absolutely fantastic session, learning about how we can be positive and proactive with our mental health